1107-adishjain/Codemap-Hackxios/kiro/01_problem-understanding.md

 ## 2. Problem Context: Why This Problem Exists in Real Teams

+**Scenario:** Picture a typical Monday morning.
+A critical bug surfaces in production.
+The original developer who wrote the affected code left six months ago.
+The current team stares at a function buried in a 50,000-line codebase, trying to understand what it does and what might break if they change it.

+Sound familiar?
+This scenario plays out daily across software teams worldwide.

 Modern software development operates in an environment of increasing complexity and velocity.
 Codebases grow organically, often without centralized architectural oversight.
 Legacy systems accumulate layers of functionality over years, while new features are built under tight deadlines that prioritize delivery over documentation.

+**Interactive Question:** How many times have you heard (or said) these phrases in the last month?
+- "I'm not sure what this code does, but I'm afraid to change it"
+- "Let me ask Sarah—she might remember how this works"
+- "This should be a simple change, but I can't find where the logic lives"
+- "The documentation says one thing, but the code does something else"

 Team composition changes frequently—engineers join, leave, and switch projects.
 The developers who originally designed a system often move on, taking their contextual knowledge with them.
 This creates a persistent challenge: the people maintaining and extending code are rarely the same people who wrote it.

+**Real-World Impact:** Consider the compounding effect: cognitive overload leads to longer development cycles, which leads to more pressure, which leads to shortcuts, which leads to more complexity, which leads to more cognitive overload.
+It's a vicious cycle that affects every growing software team.

 Fast-moving product development exacerbates these issues.
 Product requirements shift, technical debt accumulates, and architectural decisions are made in isolation without full system visibility.
 The result is cognitive overload for developers who must constantly context-switch between different parts of a system they don't fully understand.